-Welcome to the NEW Art as Applied to Medicine Departmental Website!
+Welcome to the Department of Art as Applied to Medicine

 Visualizing Science & Medicine

 The Department of Art as Applied to Medicine is a leader in the field of visual communication for science and health care.
 Built on a strong foundation of scientific knowledge, artistic technique, and clear visual communication, the Department of Art as Applied to Medicine has maintained the highest standards while embracing new medical, scientific, and communication technologies.

 Today, Art as Applied to Medicine educates future medical illustrators through a two-year, accredited, Master of Arts program in Medical and Biological Illustration.
 Concurrently, our faculty produces illustrations, animations, and graphic design for the medical, research and publishing communities.
 An anaplastology clinic within the Department also creates facial and somatic prosthetics for patients and offers a one-year training program in clinical anaplastology.

 The Department of Art as Applied to Medicine was endowed in 1911 and has been teaching medical illustration continuously.
 In 1959, the Johns Hopkins University approved a two-year graduate program leading to the University-wide degree of Master of Arts in Medical and Biological Illustration.